maubanel/GMS2-Action-Adventure-Game/player-anim/README.md

 ##### `Step 2.`\|`TDAAG`|:small_blue_diamond: :small_blue_diamond:

 Let's import a player to use.
 You can replace it but for the math to work you will need to use the same size sprite.
-Downloadn [MonkeyAnim.png](images/MonkeyAnim.png).
+Download [MonkeyAnim.png](images/MonkeyAnim.png).

 ![download MonkeyAnim.png](images/MonkeyAnim.png)